-Investment executive Laurence Morse was born on July 2, 1951.
+Investment banker Laurence Morse was born on July 2, 1951.
 He attended Howard University in Washington, D.C., where he was awarded the Luard Scholarship and spent his junior year at the London School of Economics (LSE).
 After obtaining his B.A. degree in economics from Howard University in 1973, Morse earned his M.A. degree in 1978 and his Ph.D. degree in economics in 1980, both from Princeton University.
 He also completed a postdoctoral fellowship at Harvard University in 1983.

-In 2000, Morse began serving on the board of directors of the English-Speaking Union.
+In 2000, Morse joined the board of directors of the English-Speaking Union.
 He also served three terms on the board of trustees of the Princeton University Investment Company, and joined the Princeton University Board of Trustees in 2012.
 Morse has also served on the advisory boards of venture capital partnerships, including U.S. Venture Partners (USVP), Battery Ventures, Sierra Ventures, ICV Capital Partners and Trinity Ventures.
 In 2013, Morse became a trustee of Harris Associates Investment Trust, which oversees the Oakmark Family of Mutual Funds.
 In 2014, Morse became a trustee of Howard University.

 In 2003, Morse was named one of “The Top Ten Minds in Small Business” by Fortune Small Business magazine.
 Morse also authored the novel, Sundial, while attending Princeton University.
 The book, inspired by Morse’s experiences at Howard University in the 1970s, was published in 1986.